thomasj-s/thomasj-s.github.io/_posts/2020-08-26-Build-Project-2-HOF.md

   ![plot 5](https://github.com/thomasj-s/thomasj-s.github.io/blob/master/_posts/build_project_2_vis_5%20(2).jpg?raw=true)

   From this, it appears that our second model retains a higher precision through the middle threshold areas, where a random forest classifier is set by default (.5).
 This might explain why our second model perfomed better on the test set.
-The AUC scores could also indicate that our first model waas overfit on the train data because of the max depth on our forest was not specified.
+The AUC scores could also indicate that our first model waas overfit on the train data because the max depth on our forest was not specified.

 ## Conclusion